 No matter your interest base, Santiago is brimming with sights and activities.

 After you’ve enjoyed a birdseye view of the city, hit up individual neighbourhoods.
 “Sanhattan” is the city’s financial district and a good place to begin.
-Lastarria is upscale and trendy while aforementioned Bellavista is beautifully bohemian.
+Lastarria is upscale and trendy, while the aforementioned Bellavista is beautifully bohemian.

 Delve into Chile’s colourful art scene by slotting time for Museo Chileno de Arte Precolombino.
 Observe a vast collection of vases, textiles, paintings and more.
 Centro Gabriela Mistral – so named after the first Latin American author to win the Nobel prize – is both a stunning architectural feat as well as a great spot to catch any number of live performances.